raspy135/Qun-synthesizer/README.md

 * **Analog Modeling engine**
   * The analog modeling engine is **an original, made from scratch**.
 It uses advanced algorithms for great organic sound.
 The engine is not a copy of a classic synth, it is designed to make modern sounds.
   * It utilizes every single clock of ESP32's CPU power.
-  * Ultra low latency around < 1ms.
+  * Ultra low latency ~< 1ms.
 (Sound latency.
-Total latency varies by connecting method.)
-The low latency can be achieved because it does only sound processing, it doesn't need extra buffer for unexpected CPU use like PC.
+Total latency varies by connection type.)
+The low latency can be achieved because it does only sound processing, it doesn't need extra buffer for unexpected CPU use like a PC.
   * All analog modeling engine parameters can be configured through MIDI.
   * Clean 2 Oscillators.
 Cheap synthesizers compromise this part sometimes, but QUN has no-alias noise Oscillators.
 Also all of internal calculation is done by floating point for the sound quality.
   * Oscillators can be used as dual tone.